techniker/techniker/README.md

 # Hi there 👋, I’m Bjørn (techniker)

-Working from home • Electronics, Software & Networks • Aviator • Sailing • CCC • Former Pianist (for fun)
+ Engineering • Electronics, Software & Networks • Aviator • Sailing • CCC • Pianist

 ---

 ## 🔧 About Me

-- I build hardware/software/network solutions; I’m happiest when code talks to electronics.
+- I build hardware/software/network solutions; I’m happiest when code brings electronics to life.
 - Based in Berlin, working at **Frachtwerk GmbH**.
-- Passionate about embedded systems, IoT, python & C/C++, and open-source.
+- Passionate about embedded systems, rail technology, IoT, python & C/C++, and open-source.
-- I like to dive into radar systems, aviation tools, fan / controller design, etc.
+- I like to dive into radar systems, aviation, electronics and hardware design, etc.
-- When not coding, you’ll likely find me sailing, flying, or tinkering with musical gear.
+- When not coding, you’ll likely find me sailing, flying, or tinkering.

 ---